 Venus Williams loses return to singles play in Washington

-WASHINGTON (AP) — Venus Williams lost to Canadian Rebecca Marino on Monday in her return to singles play after more than a year away.
+WASHINGTON (AP) — Venus Williams lost to Canadian Rebecca Marino on Monday in her return to singles play after more than a year away, a defeat the seven-time Grand Slam champion chalked up to being rusty

 Before the hard-court tune-up for the U.S. Open, Williams last played singles in Chicago on Aug.
 23, 2021, when she lost to Su-Wei Hseih.
 Williams played mixed doubles with Jamie Murray at Wimbledon.